Learn The Basics of .htaccess

 Enable Cache and Expiry with .htaccess

-We can enable cache with .htaccess and set expiry headers with .htaccess to help reduce the load times.
-The directives are as below:
+We can enable cache with .htaccess using the headers directive, and we can also set expiry headers with .htaccess to help reduce the load times.
+The directives are as follows:

 # Cache headers